actions-on-google/dialogflow-webhook-boilerplate-nodejs/README.md

 1. Click *Use API.AI* and then *Create Actions on API.AI*.
 1. Click *Save* to save the project.
 1. Deploy the fulfillment webhook provided in the functions folder using [Google Cloud Functions for Firebase](https://firebase.google.com/docs/functions/):
-   1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/) if you don't have one already.
    1. Follow the instructions to [set up and initialize Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).
-Make sure to reply `N` when asked to overwrite existing files by the Firebase CLI.
+Make sure to select the project that you have previously generated in the Actions on Google Console and to reply `N` when asked to overwrite existing files by the Firebase CLI.
    1. Run `firebase deploy --only functions` and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (yourAction): https://${REGION}-${PROJECT}.cloudfunctions.net/yourAction`
 1. Go back to the API.AI console and select *Fulfillment* from the left navigation menu.
 1. Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.